 Fast forward to now, and Matija today is an accomplished lecturer, speaker, business owner, board director

-and start-up mentor, who found a new way forward for her family (she, her son and husband) through the
+and start-up mentor, who found a new way forward for her family (she, her son and her husband) through the

 life-changing gateway of education.

 Matija often mentors at the grassroots start-up level, providing tools and education to enable start-ups to

 She has lectured at tertiary institutions since 2015.